FredHutch/diffExApp/README.md

 The results are on the next tab.
 On the left hand sidebar, there are thresholds for significance and effect size to determine what is considered differentially expressed.
 You can view the differential expression results table, an MA plot, a volcano plot, and a clustered heatmap of differentially expressed genes by clicking the tabs on the right hand side.
 Below each results table or plot there are options for further customization and a download button for that specific result.

 ![screenshot of results tab](/assets/diffex_screenshot_2.png?raw=true)

+## What to expect going forward

+Currently this app runs a very simplified gene expression analysis.
+We're working to bring more complex analyses to this shiny app, stay tuned!